SteGriff/tapestory/README.md

 ### UI

-- [x] - button should follow latest
+- [x] Plus button should follow latest
 - [x] Writing prompts
 - [ ] Help button against initial prompt
 - [ ] Slide elements side-to-side
+- [ ] Reorder elements with drag'n'drop
 - [x] Add connectors and flourishes
 - [x] Connector tools - remove N/A tooling
 - [x] Connector tools - type
 - [ ] Connector tools - width, colour
-- [ ] Reorder elements with drag'n'drop

 What to call the story elements, for users?
 Cards?
 Blocks?
 Elements?

 ## Problem Notes

+### 2023-02-28

+Movable elements

+Elements can move anywhere around the page but there are problems:

+- If the mouse leaves the element, the drag stops
+- The tools come with the blob/word/connector
+- The transition-group animation doesn't play nice with the movement logic

+I'm thinking:

+- There should be a handle element that wraps the box/wordart/connector
+- This should have the movable logic attached
+- The transition group can still target the top level divs as it does now
+- Hopefully if the movement logic can correctly set the order prop and then stop drag, the transition-group should take over.

 ### 2023-02-10